 Instructions

-- Preheat oven to 350°F (177°C).
-Grease three 9-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
+- Preheat oven to 350ยฐF (177ยฐC).
+Grease three 8-inch round cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Make the cake: Pulse the pistachios in a food processor until ground up into very fine crumbs.
-See photo above for a visual.
-You’ll have about 1 and 1/2 cups of crumbs.
-(If you have more than that, set aside for garnish.)
+See photo above for a visual.ย

-- Pour 1 and 1/2 cups of pistachio crumbs in a large bowl.
+- Pour 1 and 1/2 cups (180g) of pistachio crumbs in a large bowl.
+(Reserve the remaining pistachio crumbs for garnish.)
 Whisk in the cake flour, baking powder, baking soda, and salt.
 Set aside.

 - Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
-Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
+Scrape down the sides and bottom of the bowl with a rubber spatula as needed.
 Beat in the egg whites on high speed until combined, about 2 minutes.
 Beat in the sour cream, vanilla extract, and almond extract.
-Scrape down the sides and up the bottom of the bowl as needed.
-With the mixer on low speed, add the dry ingredients until just incorporated.
-With the mixer still running on low, pour in the milk (and the green food coloring, if using) and mix just until combined.
+Scrape down the sides and bottom of the bowl as needed.
+Add the dry ingredients, then start the mixer on low speed.
+With the mixer running, slowly pour in the milk (and the green food coloring, if using) and mix just until combined.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.

-- Pour batter evenly into cake pans.
-Bake for around 21-23 minutes or until the cakes are baked through.
+- Divide batter evenly among the prepared cake pans.
+Bake for 21โ23 minutes or until the cakes are baked through.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean, it’s done.
 Allow cakes to cool completely in the pans set on a wire rack.
 The cakes must be completely cool before frosting and assembling.

-- Assemble and decorate: Using a large serrated knife, slice a thin layer off the tops of the cakes to create a flat surface.
-Discard (or crumble over ice cream!).
-Place 1 cake layer on your cake stand, cake turntable, or serving plate.
+- Assemble and frost:ย First, using a large serrated knife or cake leveler, layer off the tops of the cakes to create a flat surface.
+Place 1 cake layer on your cake turntable, cake stand, or serving plate.
 Evenly cover the top with frosting.
-Top with 2nd layer and evenly cover the top with more frosting.
-Top with the third cake layer.
-Spread the frosting all over the top and sides.
-(I used a bench scraper to smooth out the sides.)
-Decorate with garnishes, if desired.
-Refrigerate for at least 30-45 minutes before slicing.
-This helps the cake keep its shape when cutting.
+Top with 2nd layer, more frosting, and then top with the 3rd layer.
+Spread remaining frosting all over the top and sides.
+Decorate the sides and top of the cake with the remaining pistachios.
+Refrigerate cake for at least 30 minutes before slicing.
+This helps the cake hold its shape when cutting.

 Notes

-- Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
-Likewise, the frosting can be prepared then covered and refrigerated overnight.
+- Make-Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+Likewise, the frosting can be prepared, then covered and refrigerated overnight.
 Let it sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
-Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
+Frosted cake or unfrosted cake layers can be frozen for up to 2โ3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.

 - Pistachios: I usually use unsalted raw pistachios.
 However, the cake is still sweet even if you use salted pistachios.
 Salted actually adds extra flavor!
 You can use roasted or raw (not roasted), whichever you prefer.